GLP-1 Nutrition Support Package

 b.
 The second part of the assessment is a comprehensive dietary and lifestyle review, where I will collect detailed information, including what you like to eat and when, food likes and dislikes, religious, cultural, or ethical dietary restrictions, and other factors that impact your health and weight, such as sleep habits and activity level (50 minutes).

-2. Design of Individual Meal Plan: The second service in the package is the design of your individual Meal Plan, which will take the guesswork out of what, when, and how much to eat to support long-term health, bone density, and muscle mass.
-Your Meal Plan will take into consideration the information collected during the assessment, medications you may be taking, risk factors you may have, lab test results, food preferences, and food restrictions, if any.
+2. Design of Individual Meal Plan: The second service in the package is the design of your individual Meal Plan, which will take the guesswork out of what, when, and how much to eat to ensure adequate dietary intake, bone density, and muscle mass.
+Your Meal Plan will take into consideration the information collected during the assessment, including other medications you may be taking, risk factors you may have, lab test results, food preferences, and food restrictions, if any.

 A detailed, multi-page Meal Plan Summary handout will be prepared to accompany your Meal Plan, summarizing the content of what you will be taught during the upcoming Nutritional Education Session.
 This Summary will also serve as a reference for you as you implement your Meal Plan.